robang74/redfishos/scripts/pcos/README.md

 This script provides a *standard* system configuration immediately after the first boot, after the flashing procedure:

-* [pcos / rfos-first-setup.sh](rfos-first-setup.sh) - it is now available for testing by advanced end-user (reworked on 3rd Aug 2023).
+* [scripts / rfos-first-setup.sh](../rfos-first-setup.sh) - it is now available for testing by advanced end-user (reworked on 3rd Aug 2023).

 These are its dependencies: